CS171/2015-cs171-homework/hw3/README.md

 Create an event handler in ***index.html*** and trigger an event called '*selectionChanged*' during brushing (remember which function is called during a brush) in ***js/countvis.js***.

 #### Task 4b: Create the Visualization for the Age Distribution
 Create a vertical area chart that shows the distribution of respondents' ages in the current selection.
-Use the event handler and the aggregtion function to integrate this visualization so that it adapts to changes in the brush selection.
+Use the event handler and the aggregation function to integrate this visualization so that it adapts to changes in the brush selection.
 Bind the `onSelectionChange(startDate, endDate)` method to listen to the '*selectionChanged*' from the event handler in ***index.html***.
 Your result should look like this:

 <p align="center" style="font-size:10pt;">
     <img src="img/agevis.gif" width="500"/><br/>